 When we hear the words drug paraphernalia, we may typically think of a crack pipe or a hypodermic needed like we see addicts use on television.
 But that is not the only thing that is considered drug paraphernalia.
-The law defines drug paraphernalia as any type of equipment (commercial or homemade) that is used for planting, growing, and producing drugs.
+Our drug crimes law firm knows the law defines drug paraphernalia as any type of equipment (commercial or homemade) that is used for planting, growing, and producing drugs.
 It also lists items and equipment used for packaging, processing, analyzing, or testing of materials, such as drugs or products used to create drugs.
 Further, any item used to inhale, smoke, inject, or otherwise introduce drugs to the body are considered drug paraphernalia.

 As you can see, there is a huge world of things that can legally count as the crime of drug paraphernalia.